-Asthma is a long-term medical condition which affects the lungs and airways.
-With millions of children and adults affected, it is one of the most common conditions in the United Kingdom.
+Asthma is a long-term medical condition that affects the lungs and airways.
+With millions of children and adults affected, it is one of the most common medical conditions in the United Kingdom.

 According to Asthma UK, 5.4 million people are currently receiving treatment for the condition.
 Of those affected, 4.3 million cases are adults and 1.1 million are children.
 These figures mean that asthma affects one in every 11 people, and one in five households across the country.

 Every 10 seconds somebody is having a potentially life-threatening asthma attack in the UK.
 Each day, the lives of three families are devastated by the death of a loved one to an asthma attack.” – Asthma UK.